itobey/fddb-exporter/docs/details/mcp-server.md

 > - "What did I eat yesterday?"

-It also ships four ready-made [**prompts**](#prompts) — a weekly review, a trigger-food analysis, a protein gap check and a logging hygiene check — that your client offers you as slash commands.
+It also ships four ready-made [**prompts**](#prompts) — a weekly review, a trigger-food analysis, a protein gap check and a logging hygiene check — that your client offers you as slash commands, and three [**resources**](#resources) your client can pull in as context.

-The MCP server is just another consumer of the same data the REST API and the Web UI use — it does not export anything from FDDB and it never writes to the database.
+The MCP server is just another consumer of the same data the REST API and the Web UI use.
+Out of the box it is **read-only**: it does not export anything from FDDB and it never writes to the database.
+The [export tools](#export-tools-optional) that change that are behind a second flag of their own.

 ## ⚠️ Security